msb1/covid19-tracker-fitter/README.md

     inaccuracies such as South Korea and other Asian countries.</li>
    <li>Reported deaths in other countries are most likely not reported in the same manner as US Deaths where anyone who is infected with COVID19
     at the time of death is recorded as a COVID19 death.
-Italy (and reports from Spain) have lead to conjecture that they have overstated the deaths from COVID19 and are changing the numbers retrospectively.</li>
+Italy (and reports from Spain) have lead to conjecture that they have overstated the deaths from COVID19 and are changing the numbers retrospectively.
+Even Dr. Birx has recently mentioned that the US may be over-reporting deaths by as much as 25%.</li>
     <li>Another problem with using COVID19 deaths from other countries is as follows.
 A patient is seriously ill in the ICU with COVID19 in the US
     and a foreign country.
 Is the probability of death similar in both cases?
 Or is it lower in the US due to better healthcare system.</li>
   <li>Indeed the lack of predictive capability of the IHME models support the above assertions.